AndrewBudziszek/whurdal-word-verifier/README.md

 verify('thanks'); // false - a real word that is too long verify('part'); //false - a real word that is too short
 ```

+## Support Me
+Hi!
+If you'd like to support me you can [buy me a coffee](https://www.buymeacoffee.com/SonBrooks) or send me some crypto on Coinbase @SonBrooks. :)